-In general, snakebites by most venomous vipers cause severe pain, variable degrees of local swelling that may spread, and varying degrees of local tissue necrosis.
+- In general, snakebites by most venomous vipers cause severe pain, variable degrees of local swelling that may spread, and varying degrees of local tissue necrosis.
 Many MWDs will also develop systemic signs of pain.
 Some dogs can develop life-threatening complications of envenomation.
 Conversely, snakebites by most venomous elapids (i.e. cobras, mambas, coral snakes, and taipans) produce minimal swelling but are potent neurotoxins that can progress to life-threatening paresis and respiratory failure.
 Elapid venom can also cause marked intravascular hemolysis that may require red blood cell transfusions.
 It is prudent to recommend that any MWD bitten by a venomous snake be evacuated URGENTLY for optimal management.
-Follow guidelines below while coordinating evacuation.

-Unwitnessed envenomation is common.
-The presence of fang marks does not mean that envenomation has occurred - "dry bites" are common.
+Follow guidelines below while coordinating evacuation. - Unwitnessed envenomation is common.
+The presence of fang marks does not mean that envenomation has occurred "dry bites" are common.
 Approximately 25% of pit viper bites in humans are "dry" and do not cause envenomation.
-9 Conversely, envenomation may have occurred without obvious puncture wounds evident.

-Note: Echinocytosis seen on blood smear evaluation can confirm snake envenomation.

-Injection of viper venom typically causes marked localized swelling and edema, intense local pain, and discoloration of the surrounding tissues due to necrosis, with oozing of venous blood.
-Clinical signs of pit viper envenomation occur within the first 30 minutes from time of bite, but the patient should be observed for delayed effects over 24 hours.9

-Systemic signs frequently observed include pain, lethargy, vomiting, weakness, hypotension, tachypnea, tachycardia, ecchymosis, diarrhea/hematochezia, and occasionally neuropathies.
-Many MWDs will develop laboratory evidence of thrombocytopenia and coagulopathy but true spontaneous hemorrhage is rare.

-Injection of elapid venom typically causes rapid paresis that can occur within minutes but may be delayed for up to 24 hours.
+Conversely, envenomation may have occurred without obvious puncture wounds evident.
+Note: Echinocytosis seen on blood smear evaluation can confirm snake envenomation. - Injection of viper venom typically causes marked localized swelling and edema, intense local pain, and discoloration of the surrounding tissues due to necrosis, with oozing of venous blood.
+Clinical signs of pit viper envenomation occur within the first 30 minutes from time of bite, but the patient should be observed for delayed effects over 24 hours. - Systemic signs frequently observed include pain, lethargy, vomiting, weakness, hypotension, tachypnea, tachycardia, ecchymosis, diarrhea/hematochezia, and occasionally neuropathies.
+Many MWDs will develop laboratory evidence of thrombocytopenia and coagulopathy but true spontaneous hemorrhage is rare. - Injection of elapid venom typically causes rapid paresis that can occur within minutes but may be delayed for up to 24 hours.
 Paresis can progress to the diaphragm requiring mechanical ventilation.
 Elapid venom can also cause significant hemolysis that may require a packed red blood cell transfusion.
 Monitoring for early clinical signs includes serial checks of the patellar reflex, measuring respiratory parameters on a blood gas analysis, and serial evaluations of serum for hemolysis.
-In addition to respiratory paralysis, life-threatening acute kidney injury can occur with severe hemolysis, therefore kidney values should be monitored if hemolysis develops.

-If no clinical signs of envenomation are present, do not administer antivenom and observe the patient for 12-24 hours.
-Perform baseline database on intake, if any clinical signs develop, and prior to discharge.

-In severe envenomation cases, blood products such as canine fresh frozen plasma, packed red blood cells, whole blood, or other interventions may be needed.
-Refer to the Transfusion for the MWD CPG for guidance.

-Patients presenting in or that later develop shock should be treated as recommended in the K9 Shock Management CPG, in addition to receiving antivenom treatment.
+In addition to respiratory paralysis, life-threatening acute kidney injury can occur with severe hemolysis, therefore kidney values should be monitored if hemolysis develops. - If no clinical signs of envenomation are present, do not administer antivenom and observe the patient for 12-24 hours.
+Perform baseline database on intake, if any clinical signs develop, and prior to discharge. - In severe envenomation cases, blood products such as canine Fresh Frozen Plasma, pRBCs, whole blood, or other interventions may be needed.
+Refer to MWD Transfusion CPG for guidance. - Patients presenting in or later develop shock should be treated as recommended in Chapter 6, in addition to receiving antivenom treatment.

-SUPPORTIVE CARE FOR VENOMOUS SNAKE BITES
+Supportive Care for Venomous Snake Bites

-Coordinate urgent MEDEVAC directly to appropriate medical facilities where antivenom is stored, if it is known that those products can be used in MWDs.

-Hospitalize any MWD with history or signs suggesting envenomation for at least 24-48 hours to monitor progression.

-Ensure patent airway, provide supplemental oxygen, and ventilation, as needed.
-Remove any canine equipment that may become restrictive due to local tissue swelling.

-Place an IV catheter.
+- Coordinate MEDEVAC (urgent) directly to appropriate medical facilities where antivenom is stored.
+Remote sites should request overfly (bypass the local MTF/VTF) directly to appropriate facilities. - Hospitalize any MWD with history or signs suggesting envenomation for at least 24-48 hours to monitor progression. - Ensure patent airway, provide supplemental oxygen, and ventilation, as needed. - Place an IV catheter.

-DIAGNOSTICS
+Diagnostics

-Obtain initial vital signs measurements including a blood pressure to assess for hypotensive shock.

-Perform a CBC, blood chemistry panel, and urinalysis.
-Do not perform a cystocentesis due to risk of coagulopathy.

-If possible, perform a PT/aPTT or ACT.
-Coagulation machines meant for human blood are not reliable for canine coagulation parameters.

-Examine a blood smear to evaluate for echinocytosis and perform a manual platelet count.
+- Obtain initial vital signs measurements including a blood pressure to assess for hypotensive shock. - Perform a CBC, blood chemistry panel, and urinalysis.
+Do not perform a cystocentesis due to risk of coagulopathy. - If possible, perform a PT/aPTT or ACT.
+Coagulation machines meant for human blood are not reliable for canine coagulation parameters. - Examine a blood smear to evaluate for echinocytosis and perform a manual platelet count.

-TREATMENT
+Treatment